SageGrey/exp-exp-exp/xxxxx_locations/3_FestivusCelebration.md

 1. I could
 3. It made me laugh

 I decided to structure my sensory map as a [festivus celebration](https://www.youtube.com/watch?v=HX55AzGku5Y).
-Feel free to pop-around, if you would like structure, [here]() is an argument for this counting as a map.
+Feel free to pop-around, if you would like structure, [here is some background](220_whyThisCountsAsAMap.md)

 [Dining Room](https://github.com/SageGrey/exp-exp-exp/blob/main/xxxxx_locations/4_DiningRoom.md) -- Airing of the Grievances
 Kitchen -- Feats of Strength